trunk-io/trunk-action/caching.md

 ## Invoked inside the `.trunk` repo

-We only cache the contents of `~/.cache/trunk/tools/ruby/`.
+We only cache the contents of `~/.cache/trunk/tools/ruby/` (Ruby is the only tool install that is painfully slow, since it has to be built from scratch on every single install).

 Although we _could_ cache all of `~/.cache/trunk/`, doing so would yield no benefit: